Klaipėda Region: Autonomous region within Lithuania

-At the start of the 1930s, certain leaders and members of pro-Nazi organizations in the region were put on trial by Lithuania "for crimes of terrorism".
-The 1934–5 trial of Neumann and Sass in Kaunas can be presented as the first anti-Nazi trial in Europe.
+At the start of the 1930s, leaders and members of pro-Nazi organizations in the region were put on trial by Lithuania "for crimes of terrorism".
+The 1934–1935 trial of Neumann and Sass in Kaunas can be presented as the first anti-Nazi trial in Europe.
 Three members of the organizations were sentenced to death, and their leaders imprisoned.
-Following political and economic pressure from Germany, most were later released.
+After political and economic pressure from Germany, most of them were later released.

 Election results for the local parliament

 The local parliament had 29 seats, one for every 5,000 inhabitants.
-Men and women from age 23 had the right to vote.
+Men and women over the age of 23 had the right to vote.

 See also the results of the January 1919 elections to the Nationalversammlung.

-Demographic data
+Demographics

 A Lithuanian census carried out in the region in 1925 found its total population was 141,000.
 Declared language was used to classify the inhabitants, and on this basis 43.5 percent were German, 27.6 percent were Lithuanian, and 25.2 percent were "Klaipėdan" (Memeländisch).
 Other sources give the interwar ethnic composition as 41.9 percent German, 27.1 percent Memeländisch, and 26.6 percent Lithuanian.

-Overall, Prussian Lithuanians were more rural than Germans; the part of Lithuanian speakers in the city of Klaipėda itself increased over time due to urbanization and migration from villages into cities and later also from remaining Lithuania (in the city of Klaipėda, Lithuanian-speaking people made up 21.5% in 1912, 32.6% in 1925 and 38.7% in 1932*).
-Foreign citizens might include some Germans, who opted for German citizenship instead of Lithuanian (although at the time the German government pressured local Germans to take Lithuanian citizenship, so that German presence would remain).
-There were more Lithuanian speakers in the north of the region (Klaipėdos apskritis and Šilutės apskritis) than in the south (Pagėgių apskritis).
-Other locals included people of other nationalities who had citizenship of Lithuania, such as Jews.
+Overall, Prussian Lithuanians were more rural than Germans; the number of Lithuanian speakers in the city of Klaipėda itself increased over time due to urbanization and migration from villages into cities and later also from remaining Lithuania (in the city of Klaipėda, Lithuanian-speaking people made up 21.5% in 1912, 32.6% in 1925, and 38.7% in 1932*).
+Foreign citizens might include some Germans who opted for German citizenship instead of Lithuanian although the German government pressured local Germans to take Lithuanian citizenship so that the German presence would remain.
+There were more Lithuanian-speakers in the north of the region (Klaipėdos apskritis and Šilutės apskritis) than in the south (Pagėgių apskritis).
+Other locals included people of other nationalities who had citizenship in Lithuania, such as Jews.

 In the 1930s, a novel by local author Ieva Simonaitytė based on family history illustrated the centuries-old German–Lithuanian relations in the region.

-The authoritarian regime of A. Smetona enforced a policy of discrimination and Lithuanisation: it sent administrators from Lithuania, and German teachers, officials and priests were fired from jobs.
+The authoritarian regime of Smetona enforced a policy of discrimination and Lithuanisation and sent administrators from Lithuania, and German teachers, officials, and priests were fired from jobs.
 Local inhabitants—both Germans and Prussian Lithuanians—were not accepted for state service in Memel Territory.
 People were sent from Kaunas instead.

-Until 1938, no Governor was appointed from local Prussian Lithuanians.
-This policy led Prussian Lithuanian intelligentsia and some local Germans to organise a society in 1934 to oppose Lithuanian rule.
-This group was soon dismantled.
+Until 1938, no governor was appointed from the local Prussian Lithuanians.
+That policy led the Prussian Lithuanian intelligentsia and some local Germans to organise a society in 1934 to oppose Lithuanian rule.
+The group was soon dismantled.

 Election results in Memel Territory were irritating for the authoritarian Smetona regime, and it attempted to "colonise" Memel Territory with Lithuanians.
 The Lithuanian settlements Jakai and Smeltė were built.
-The number of newcomers increased: in 1926 the number was 5,000, in 1939–30,000.
+The number of newcomers increased from 5,000 in 1926 to 30,000 in1939.

-Lithuania introduced a hard-line Lithuanisation campaign that led to even deeper antagonism between local Prussian Lithuanians, Memellanders, Germans and newcomers.
+Lithuania introduced a hardline Lithuanisation campaign, which led to even deeper antagonism between local Prussian Lithuanians, Memellanders, Germans and newcomers.